Carol Reed Mysteries

 The Carol Reed Mysteries is a detective adventure video game series developed by MDNA Games.
-The series consists of 20 games to date, with the latest game, Murder Malady, released on January 1, 2025.
+The series consists of 21 games to date.
+The latest game, The Final Chapter, was released on January 1, 2026.

 Plot

 The games follow the adventures of female detective Carol Reed.

 Gameplay

 Carol Reed is a graphical adventure game series that has the player navigating photographs of backgrounds and people.
 They interact with characters and manipulate items to progress through the stories.